People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 How Heated Chemotherapy Works for Peritoneal Mesothelioma

-Peritoneal mesothelioma develops in the peritoneum, which is similar to the pleura.
-The peritoneum is a tissue lining that surrounds and protects the abdominal cavity.
-The peritoneum is also where peritoneal mesothelioma starts, and the cancer usually spreads into the abdominal cavity, which includes many important organs (gallbladder, large and small intestines, pancreas, kidneys and more).
+Peritoneal mesothelioma develops in the peritoneum, which is a tissue lining of the abdominal cavity.
+This cancer usually spreads within the abdomen, which contains many important organs (gallbladder, large and small intestines, pancreas, kidneys and more).

-The top surgery for peritoneal mesothelioma is called cytoreduction or cytoreductive surgery.
-Doctors usually remove part or all of the peritoneum to take out all mesothelioma tumors from the area.
-They also take out the omentum (which is a tissue layer attached to the peritoneum), spleen, gallbladder, and part of the large or small intestine.
+The top surgery for peritoneal mesothelioma is called cytoreductive surgery with HIPEC.
+The surgeon removes part or all of the peritoneum in an attempt to take out most if not all mesothelioma tumors.
+They also may remove the omentum (a fatty tissue layer covering the abdominal cavity), spleen, gallbladder, and part of the large or small intestines.

-Therefore, how can surgeons improve their patient’s post-surgery prognosis and remove as many tumors as possible?
-Peritoneal mesothelioma specialists faced these questions.
+How can surgeons improve their patients’ post-surgery prognosis and how can they remove as many tumors as possible?
+Mesothelioma specialists faced these questions.

-The answer to them was — and still is — heated chemotherapy.
+The answer to them was — and still is — heated intraperitoneal chemoperfusion.

-According to the Annals of Translational Medicine, HIPEC joined cytoreductive surgery in the mid-1980s as a front-line treatment for peritoneal mesothelioma.
-Rather than the chemotherapy drugs delivered intravenously into the patient’s blood, they are administered in liquid form directly into the abdominal cavity.
+According to the Annals of Translational Medicine, surgery plus hyperthermic intraperitoneal chemotherapy was initiated in the mid-1980s as a front-line treatment for peritoneal mesothelioma.
+Rather than chemotherapy drugs being delivered intravenously into the patient’s blood, the HIPEC expert administers the liquid chemotherapy directly inside the abdomen.

-Numerous studies have reported excellent results from using HIPEC with cytoreductive surgery.
+Numerous studies have reported excellent results from using cytoreductive surgery plus hyperthermic intraperitoneal chemotherapy.
 Patients who undergo this procedure have a median survival of around 60 months, and the 5-year survival rate for them is close to 50%.
-By comparison, patients who simply undergo chemotherapy, radiation or a less-invasive surgery have a much shorter life expectancy.
+By comparison, patients undergoing chemotherapy, radiation or a less aggressive surgery have a much shorter life expectancy.

-Now, more than three decades later, pleural mesothelioma specialists are implementing heated chemotherapy to their surgical practices.
+Now, more than three decades later, pleural mesothelioma specialists are implementing hot chemotherapy into their surgical practices.

 cytoreduction and HIPEC for peritoneal mesothelioma